crankmanser/sphec-meter/Architectural_Blueprint.md

 * **SPI Bus Precedence Rule:** The `ADS_Manager` (ADC) **MUST** be initialized before the `SdManager` (SD Card) to electrically prime the bus.
 * **`sdTask` Priority Inversion Rule:** The `sdTask` **MUST** temporarily elevate its RTOS priority during critical file I/O operations to prevent deadlocks.
 * **ADC Priming Read Rule:** The ADC driver **MUST** perform two consecutive reads for any analog probe measurement, discarding the first result to ensure the reading is stable.
 Failure to do so results in erratic and unreliable raw voltage data.
+An initial "dummy read" from an ADC is also required after initializing the `AdcManager` to electrically prime the shared SPI bus before other devices like the `SdManager` are initialized.

 ## 2. System Cabinets & Engines